 But if you scout around, you will find some other types of investments in 529 plans, including separately-managed accounts; equity-indexed investments; state-managed fixed-income pools; and guaranteed investment contracts.
-About a fifth of 529 plans offer FDIC-insured investment options, including bank certificates of deposit (CDs) and high-yield savings accounts.
+Many 529 plans offer FDIC-insured investment options, including bank certificates of deposit (CDs) and high-yield savings accounts.

 Common Investment Options

 Generally speaking, 529 savings plans are composed of portfolios.
 Each portfolio consists of one or more mutual funds, certificates of deposit, etc. When you choose an investment option for your contributions, you are selecting the portfolio in which those contributions will be invested.
 Here are the most common types of investment options:

 Sometimes called a single-fund option, an individual fund portfolio is a portfolio invested in a single mutual fund.
 Often the name of the 529 portfolio is very similar to the name of the underlying mutual fund.
 A large number of advisor-sold 529 plans offer an extensive line-up of individual fund options, while a smaller number of direct-sold 529 plans offer them.

 Alternatively labeled a target portfolio, asset-allocation portfolio or blended-fund portfolio, a multi-fund portfolio is a portfolio invested in two or more mutual funds.
 Most multi-fund portfolios target a specific stock/bond mix (e.g. 80% equity) and stick with that target allocation over time.
 The 529 program manager may rebalance and/or replace the underlying mutual funds as it deems appropriate.
 Some multi-fund portfolios use mutual funds from the same mutual fund family, while others feature a multi-manager approach that blends funds from different fund families.